-Delhi Integrated Multi Modal Transit System is a public authority under RTI
+Delhi Integrated Multi Modal Transit System is a public authority under RTI9 Jul, 2012

 The Delhi High Court on has upheld the order of the Central Information Commission (CIC) that Delhi Integrated Multi Modal Transit System (DIMTS) is a public authority and it should appoint a Public Information Officer (PIO) and first appellate authority to provide information on people’s queries.